WHO ARE WE

 • Work to prevent sexual violence by empowering historically marginalized communities, recognizing the risk factors that play a role in the perpetuation of sexual violence, and mobilizing the community to act and create community-based solutions.

-• Strive to prevent bullying and violence in schools by implementing research-based prevention curricula, to build strong support teams within schools through professional training and technical assistance, and to foster a safe school climate.
+• Strive to prevent bullying and violence in schools by implementing research-based prevention curricula, building strong support teams within schools through professional training and technical assistance, and fostering a safe school climate.

 • Serve all communities regardless of race, ethnicity, sexual orientation, age, religion, languages spoken, disability, or immigration status to create a voice for those who might not be heard otherwise.

-MESA has a long history of advocating for, and supporting the empowerment of communities that have historically been marginalized.
-MESA continues to center the voices of farmworkers, Latinx and Immigrant communities, Black, Indigenous and People of Color, members of the LGBTQ+ community, and People with disabilities.
+MESA has a long history of advocating for and supporting the empowerment of historically marginalized communities.
+It continues to center the voices of farmworkers, Latinx and Immigrant communities, Black, Indigenous, and People of Color, members of the LGBTQ+ community, and People with disabilities.

-We invite you to further explore our site and learn more about our programs and how to support them.
-If you do not find the answers to your questions here, we welcome the opportunity to find the answer for you - please see individual program pages or the Contact Us page for contact information.
+We invite you to explore our site further further and learn more about our programs and how to support them.
+If you do not find the answers to your questions here, we welcome the opportunity to find them for you.
+Please see individual program pages or the Contact Us page for contact information.